PTSD Awareness Month: Common Symptoms, Diagnosis, And Treatment

-Awareness is important because it leads to empathy, compassion, and care.
-When you encounter someone with PTSD and know about the condition, you can approach them with more empathy and less judgment.
+If you didn’t know, June is PTSD Awareness Month!
+Awareness regarding any mental health condition is important because it leads to empathy, compassion, and care.
+When you encounter someone with post-traumatic stress disorder and know about the condition, you can approach them with more empathy and less judgment.
 In addition, the more people are familiar with PTSD, and the more likely they are to help others receive care for the condition.
 When people are unfamiliar with certain mental illnesses, they may not be able to sense when something is wrong.
 As a result, there may be more of a delay in getting the necessary support for themselves or a loved one.
 For many reasons, the more awareness there is of PTSD, the better.

 Can A Person Be Cured Of PTSD?

-Similar to most other mental illnesses, there is no cure for PTSD, but there are plenty of treatment options that can reduce symptoms.
-A combination of therapy and medication is often used to control the disorder and get the person back to functioning normally.
+Similar to most other types of mental illness, there is no cure for PTSD, but there are plenty of treatment options and resources out there that can help reduce symptoms.
+A combination of mental health services such as therapy and medication are often used to control the disorder, manage symptoms, and get the person back to functioning normally.
 So, while it may not be curable, it is treatable.
 People with PTSD can still live happy, healthy lives with the right treatment.